{{ item.label }}: {{ item.title }}

 Follow the conference on X #Prehabilitation

 “Optimising the care patients receive before, during and after surgery can increase productivity by reducing cancellations, reducing length of stay, and minimising postoperative complications.
-It can also increase the number of patients suitable for day case surgery by encouraging them to take part in prevention activities and take control of their health so they are ready for surgery, such as smoking cessation and weight loss programmes… To support this, NHS England will.. support improvements in prehabilitation for people about to undergo cancer treatment.”
+It can also increase the number of patients suitable for day case surgery by encouraging them to take part in prevention activities and take control of their health so they are ready for surgery.”

-Reforming elective care for patients, NHS England 9th January 2025
+Reforming Elective Care for Patients, NHS England, January 2025

 This conference will enable you to:

-• Network with colleagues who are working to deliver effective prehabilitation programmes
+• Network with colleagues who are working to deliver effective prehabilitation and health optimisation programmes

-• Update your knowledge on the October 2025 updates to Prehabilitation for people with cancer: Clinical and implementation Guidelines
+• Update your knowledge of the October 2025 Prehabilitation for People with Cancer: Clinical and Implementation Guidelines

-• Learn first hand from case studies including prehabilitation for surgery, and prehabilitation for cancer treatment
+• Learn from case studies in prehabilitation for elective surgery, perioperative care and cancer treatment

-• Improve the way we support patients to prepare themselves, physically and emotionally for surgery
+• Improve support for patients preparing physically and emotionally for surgery, treatment or a planned procedure

-• Develop your skills in Behaviour Change and Motivational Interviewing
+• Develop your skills in behaviour change, motivational interviewing and supported self-management

-• Understand how you can improve emotional and psychological support for patients
+• Strengthen emotional and psychological support for patients and carers

 • Self assess and reflect on your own practice